cisco/mindmeld/docs/source/blueprints/food_ordering.rst

 .. admonition:: Exercise

    The blueprint comes with a pre-configured, pre-populated knowledge base to help you get up and running with an end-to-end working application quickly.
-To learn how you can set up knowledge base indexes from scratch for your own data, read the user guide section on :doc:`Question Answerer <../userguide/question_answering>`.
+To learn how you can set up knowledge base indexes from scratch for your own data, read the user guide section on :doc:`Question Answerer <../userguide/kb>`.

 6. Training Data
 ^^^^^^^^^^^^^^^^

 The labeled data for training our NLP pipeline was created using a combination of in-house data generation and crowdsourcing techniques.
-This is a highly important multi-step process that is described in more detail in the :doc:`user guide <../userguide/training_data>`.
+This is a highly important multi-step process that is described in more detail in :doc:`Step 6 <../quickstart/06_generate_representative_training_data>` of the Step-By-Step Guide.
 But briefly, it requires at least the following data generation tasks:

 +--------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------+
 | Purpose                                                      | Question posed to data annotators                                                                                       |